Forgotten Hard Rock Albums: Black Sabbath, "Headless Cross"

 Iommi soon had another new lineup, and a new deal with I.R.S.
 Records—an indie label that was best known for releases by pop and new wave acts like the Go-Go's, the Cramps, and Wall of Voodoo.
 Sabbath retained vocalist Tony Martin, who'd made his debut on Eternal Idol, and scored a coup by bringing in the legendary Cozy Powell on drums, whose long resume included stints with Rainbow, Whitesnake, ELP, and Jeff Beck.
 With long time keyboardist Geoff Nichols and studio bassist Laurence Cottle in tow, the "new" Black Sabbath's first album for I.R.S., Headless Cross, was released in April of 1989.

 Headless Cross wasted no time getting to the good stuff, kicking off with the spooky one-minute intro "The Gates of Hell" and then crashing directly into the title track, a mid-paced, doomy number which hearkens back to Sabbath's classic Heaven And Hell period.
 Cozy Powell's cannon-fire drums mesh perfectly with Iommi's masterful-as-usual riff work while Tony Martin's strong, confident vocals soar over the top.
 (Side note: the music video for the title track is a wonderfully cheesy trip through all things Sabbathy, as the band performs in the shadows of a castle at night, surrounded by flames and fog, while hooded figures with torches skulk about in the background.
-It's totally Spinal Tap in retrospect, but at least it lets fans know that Sabbath was back in a sinister mindset.)
+It's totally Spinal Tap, but at least it let everyone know that Sabbath was back in a sinister mindset.)